Agapito Sánchez: Pro career

+Professional boxing record

 Murder

-Sánchez was pronounced dead on November 15, 2005 after being shot by an off-duty Dominican Air Force sergeant in Santo Domingo, Dominican Republic.
+Sánchez was pronounced dead on November 15, 2005, after being shot by an off-duty Dominican Air Force sergeant in Santo Domingo, Dominican Republic.
 Sanchez died at a Santo Domingo hospital hours after surgery to remove two bullets from his stomach.
 The police identified the murderer as Sergeant Diogenes Nova Rosario, who was later convicted and sentenced to 15 years in prison.